1. Who or what was Sparkle Plenty?

-10. a) The series, born in 1938 on Chicago's WGN, was originally sponsored by the Skelly Oil Company, Once it went network in 1940, Ovaltine took over sponsorship.
-Millions of us kids were forced to buy one jar of evil-tasting Ovaltine powder every year in order to receive the free decoder badge which, most often, would decode the important encrypted message at program's end as B-U-Y-O-V-A-L-T-I-N-E.
+10. a) The series, born in 1938 on Chicago’s WGN, was originally sponsored by the Skelly Oil Company, Once it went network in 1940, Ovaltine took over sponsorship.
+Millions of us kids were forced to buy one bottle of Ovaltine every year in order to receive the free decoder badge which, most often, would decode the important encrypted message at program’s end as B-U-Y-O-V-A-L-T-I-N-E.

 11. b) S & H Green Stamps

 10 -12 correct: You are not only older than dirt but plenty smart, too.
 Now if you could only find your glasses.

 7 – 9 correct: Not quite dirt yet, but your mind is definitely muddy.

 0 – 6 correct: You are a sad excuse of a geezer.
 Redeem yourself.
 Wear yellow pants or let your ear hairs grow into a comb-over.

 This top-ranked site now has over 4,000 pages of humor, nostalgia, senior advocacy and useful information for seniors 50+.
 Updates weekly!

 The daily e-zine for everyone over 50 who feels way too young to be old.

 "...the perfect mix of Andy Rooney, Dave Barry, and Garrison Keilor, combining knee-slapping humor with useful information and genuine compassion."Retired.com